Invinity Energy Systems (LON:IES) Stock Price Up 2.1% – Here’s What Happened

-Separately, Canaccord Genuity Group restated a “buy” rating and issued a GBX 40 ($0.53) target price on shares of Invinity Energy Systems in a research note on Monday, March 31st.
+Separately, Canaccord Genuity Group reiterated a “buy” rating and issued a GBX 40 ($0.53) target price on shares of Invinity Energy Systems in a research note on Monday, March 31st.

 Invinity Energy Systems plc is a global manufacturer of vanadium flow batteries (VFB), a leading alternative to lithium-ion technology.
 Ideally placed to address the substantial demand for long-duration utility-grade stationary energy storage solutions, Invinity has deployed its modular battery systems across 82 sites in 15 countries, more than any other company in the space.